About This Chapter

 12. Mechanistic Structure: Definition & Example

-In this lesson, you will learn what a mechanistic organizational structure is, discover its key components, and will be provided an example.
+In this lesson, you will learn what a mechanistic organizational structure is, discover its key components, and be provided an example.
 You'll also have a chance to reinforce your knowledge with a short quiz.

 13. Organic Organizational Structure: Definition & Examples